MouxiaoHuang/linux-command/README.md

 ## Usage

 Once installed, you can access all commands using `cmd` followed by the specific command name.
+You can use `cmd -h` or `cmd --help` to see the supported commands.
 Below is a list of supported commands along with examples for each.

 ---